tkchafin/mrbait/docs/_build/html/_sources/introduction.rst.txt

 .. include:: global.rst

 Introduction
 ============
+mrbait_ is a software pipeline for identifying regions of interest in DNA sequence data and designing probes to enrich them.

 A variety of genome reduction methods have been implemented to reduce costs of applying next-generation sequencing methods to non-model organisms, or projects